Which Materials are Used for Dental Implants?

 The first component is the implant post or screw, which is placed into your jawbone and soon becomes fused in position.

-The second component of a dental implant in Whitby is the abutment, connecting the implant post to the restoration.
-The abutment is connected to the implant post, protruding above the gumline where it holds the implant restoration.
+The second component of a dental implant in Whitby is the abutment, which connects the implant post to the restoration.
+The abutment protrudes above the gumline and holds the implant restoration.

 The final part is the implant restoration, designed to look and feel like a natural tooth.
 An implant restoration can be an implant crown, bridge, or denture.